algosup/2024-2025-project-2-serious-game-team-5/Documents/FunctionalSpecifications/FunctionalSpecifications.md

 ### 2.3.4 - Game Level

 The game will feature a single-player gameplay in a sandbox mode.
-Players can manage their city at their own pace, with no time constraints.
-There is no real end to the game, except for the Game Over condition.
+Players can manage their city at their own pace, with no time constraints. **Carbon Control** end at the day 3652, except if there are no more citizens in the city.

 ### 2.3.5 - Construction Grid